spatie/uptime-monitor-app/README.md

         'concurrent_checks' => 10,

         /*
-         * The uptime check for a monitor will fail if url does not respond after the
+         * The uptime check for a monitor will fail if the url does not respond after the
          * given number of seconds.
          */
         'timeout_per_site' => 10,

+        /*
+         * Because networks can be a bit unreliable the package can make three attempts
+         * to connect to a server in one uptime check.
+You can specify the time in
+         * milliseconds between each attempt.
+         */
+        'retry_connection_after_milliseconds' => 100,

         /*
          * Fire `Spatie\UptimeMonitor\Events\MonitorFailed` event only after